MichaIng/DietPi-Docs/docs/user-guide_install.md

 ## First boot on DietPi

 Insert the SD card into your Raspberry Pi and start it.
 A few seconds later, you can connect following the instructions on the screen, or connecting via network (through SSH).

+- login: **root**
+- password: **dietpi**

 ### Headless install